mhBahrami/CarND-Advanced-Lane-Lines/README.md

 [image1]: ./res/undistort_output_calibration05.jpg "Original image (left) and its undistorted version (right)"
 [image2]: ./res/undistort_output_test1.jpg "Road Transformed"
-[image3]: ./res/test2_mask_y.jpg "Generated Mask for Yellow Color"
-[image4]: ./res/test2_mask_w.jpg "Generated Mask for White Color"
-[image5]: ./res/test2_mask_wy.jpg "Generated Mask for Yellow & White Colors"
+[image3]: ./res/test2_sxbinary.jpg "Sobel x Binary"
+[image4]: ./res/test2_s_binary.jpg "S Channel Binary"
+[image5]: ./res/test2_color_binary.jpg "Color Binary- Combined Version"
 [image6]: ./res/test2_source.jpg "Test Image"
 [image7]: ./res/test2_region_of_interest.jpg "The Image after Applying the Mask"
 [image8]: ./res/test2_region_of_interest_blur.jpg "Blur to Reduce Noise"
 [image9]: ./res/test2_region_of_interest_canny.jpg "Canny Edge Detection"
-[image10]: ./res/test2_img_trans_org2rec.jpg "Apply the Perspective Transform"
+[image10]: ./res/test2_perspective_transform.png "Apply the Perspective Transform"
-[image11]: ./res/test2_img_left.jpg "The Left Pipeline Image"
-[image12]: ./res/test2_img_right.jpg "The Right Pipeline Image"
+[image11]: ./res/test2_out_img_1_1.jpg
+[image12]: ./res/test2_out_img_1_2.jpg
 [image13]: ./res/test2_img_left_plus_hough_lines.jpg "The Starting and Ending Points of Hough Transform Lines for the Left Side"
 [image14]: ./res/test2_img_right_plus_hough_lines.jpg "The Starting and Ending Points of Hough Transform Lines for the Right Side"
 [image15]: ./res/test2_calculated_curved_pipelines.jpg "The Calculated Pipelines"
 [image16]: ./res/test2_curved_pipelines_with_green_zone.jpg "The Calculated Pipelines with Green Zone"
 [image17]: ./res/test2_img_trans_rec2org.jpg "Retransform to the Original Perspective"
-[image18]: ./res/test2_final.jpg "Add the Green Zone to the Undistorted Frame"
+[image18]: ./res/test2_final.jpg "Final Result"

+[image19]: ./res/off_1.png "Issue with Tuning Parameters by Hand!"
+[image20]: ./res/tuning_tool.png "Tuning Tool"
+[image21]: ./res/tuned_frame.png "Resolving Issue after Using the Tuning Tool"

 ---

 ### Camera Calibration

-> The code for this step is contained in the first code cell of the IPython notebook located in the code cells number 2 to 4 in `project.ipynb`.
+> The code for this step is contained in the first code cell of the IPython notebook located in the code cells number 2 to 5 in `project.ipynb`.

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.